kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 It will take around 5 minutes to complete, and then you should see a green output confirming a successful deployment.

-_Once you start with Terraform, it's best not to change the state of the project manually via the Hetzner UI; otherwise, you may get an error when you try to run terraform again for that cluster (when trying to change the number of nodes for instance)._
+_Once you start with Terraform, it's best not to change the state of the project manually via the Hetzner UI; otherwise, you may get an error when you try to run terraform again for that cluster (when trying to change the number of nodes for instance).
+If you want to inspect your Hetzner project, learn to use the hcloud cli._

 ## Usage